The Analyzer service is responsible for analyzing collected data. It has

 Analyzer is used to identify what metric time series are strictly increasing monotonically, metrics that have an incrementing increasing count, so that these time series can be handled via their derivative products where appropriate.
 For full details see Monotonic metrics

-Analyzer pushes anomalous metrics that are ionosphere_enabled to Ionosphere to check if the anomalous time series is known to be NOT ANOMALOUS due to it’s features profile matching a known NOT ANOMALOUS features profile see Ionosphere.
+Analyzer pushes anomalous metrics that are ionosphere_enabled, but not Mirage enabled, to Ionosphere to check if the anomalous time series is known to be NOT ANOMALOUS due to it’s features profile matching a known NOT ANOMALOUS trained or learnt features profile see Ionosphere.

 In terms of the